Mad magazine illustrator Mort Drucker dies at 91

 “I think my father had the best life anyone could hope for,” Bachner said.
 “He was married to the only women he ever loved and got to make a living out of what he loved to do.”

 Mad magazine was a cultural institution for millions of baby boomers, and Drucker was an institution at Mad.
 A New York City native, he joined Mad in its early days, the mid-1950s, and remained well into the 21st century.
 Few major events or public figures during that time escaped Drucker’s satire, whether “Star Trek” and “The Godfather” or Steve Martin and Jerry Seinfeld.
 In large strokes, Drucker took in every crease, crevice and bold feature.
 The big jaws of Kirk Douglas and Jay Leno bulged even larger, while the ears of Barack Obama looked like wings about to take flight.
-Being drawn by Drucker became a kind of show business right of passage, with Michael J. Fox once telling Johnny Carson that he knew he had made it when he appeared in a Drucker cartoon.
+Being drawn by Drucker became a kind of show business rite of passage, with Michael J. Fox once telling Johnny Carson that he knew he had made it when he appeared in a Drucker cartoon.

 Drucker’s admirers also included “Peanuts” creator Charles M. Schulz and “Star Wars” filmmaker George Lucas, who in the 1970s wrote a fan letter to Mad even as his lawyers were threatening to sue over a magazine caricature.
 (The suit was never filed.)